HOW TO BELIEVE IN GOD

 I have chosen to arrange

-actual evidence gathering, based on my own results, into two
+actual evidence gathering process on this website, based on my own results, into two

 sources – one from each of the two specific areas for gathering

-evidence indicated above.
-Firstly, through involvement in the Born Again/ Charismatic
+evidence highlighted above.
+You can firstly find that level of evidence through involvement in the Born Again/ Charismatic

 There are certainly other areas to gain